zohaibterminator/MediSense/README.md

 ## 🌐 Acknowledgments

-- Hugging Face for hosting endpoints
+- Hugging Face for model hosting and open-source models and datasets
 - Groq for ultra-fast LLM inference
-- LangChain for chaining + hybrid RAG
+- LangChain for chaining
-- ROCOv2 and Qwen for medical imaging support
+- Qdrant for hybrid RAG
+- Meta for open-source LLMs and VLMs